Prostate Cancer Clinical Trial

 The ability to understand and willingness to sign a written informed consent form, and to comply with the protocol.
 If in question, an ethics consult will be obtained.

-All patients in non-prostate biopsy cohorts, must be undergoing a surgical or interventional radiology procedure such as an angiography or a CT/ US-guided biopsy and have pre-operative imaging.
+All patients in non-prostate biopsy cohorts, must be undergoing an image-guided surgical or interventional radiology procedure such as an angiography or a CT/ US-guided biopsy as clinically indicated or IRB-approved under a separate research protocol.

 PROSTATE BIOPSY COHORT (Cohorts 1 and 9) INCLUSION CRITERIA:

-1. Source of patients will be the community at large as well as patients who have undergone prostate MRI and have had abnormalities identified as follows:
+1. Patients are eligible if they have undergone a prostate MRI and have had abnormalities identified as follows:

-PSA >2.5 or Abnormal digital rectal exam or an abnormality identified on prostate MRI witha clinical indication for biopsy.
+PSA >2.5 OR abnormal digital rectal exam OR an abnormality identified on prostate MRI with a clinical indication for fusion biopsy

 EXCLUSION CRITERIA: